TalEliyahu/awesome-business-of-cybersecurity/README.md

 ---

 ### Data Protection and Governance
+Involves safeguarding data through backup, encryption, and access controls while ensuring compliance with regulations such as GDPR or HIPAA.
+It covers data integrity, recovery, and lifecycle management.

 | Company (IR)                                                                    | Ticker                                                               | SEC Filings                                                     | Twitter                                            | Earnings Transcripts                                                    | Description                                                          |
 |--------------------------------------------------------------------------------|----------------------------------------------------------------------|-----------------------------------------------------------------|----------------------------------------------------|-------------------------------------------------------------------------|----------------------------------------------------------------------|